vispatster11/nebula-cluster/wiki-chart/README.md

 - Kubernetes 1.28+
 - Helm 3.x
-- A running Kubernetes cluster (like k3d or Docker Desktop)
+- Docker
-- An Ingress Controller (k3d includes Traefik by default)
+- `k3d` for creating local clusters

 ## Local Development and Testing

 This project includes scripts to simplify local development and testing.

-### 1. Validate the Helm Chart
+### 1. Validate the Chart (`helm-validate.sh`)

-Before deploying, you can lint the chart and render the templates to check for errors.
+Before deploying, you can lint the chart and render its templates to a local file (`rendered-manifests.yaml`) to check for syntax errors and inspect the generated Kubernetes objects.

 ```bash
 bash ./tests/helm-validate.sh